Frequently Asked Questions

 Aside from serving students with reading challenges, we also offer cognitive training and executive functioning skills through an intensive therapeutic brain training program called PACE (Processing and Cognitive Enhancement).
-Some people are skeptical of brain training programs, and we understand that!
 Not all brain training programs are created equal.
 However, PACE is head and shoulders above the rest because it builds and strengthens the processing skills that are necessary to make learning easier and faster.
 We have seen students’ confidence and cognitive abilities grow and make life changing progress through this program.

-We meet with students in our office between the hours of 7am and 5pm, Monday through Friday.
+We meet with students in our office between the hours of 8am and 6pm, Monday through Friday.
 We are not open on weekends.
 We write a "please excuse" note for all students that meet with us during school hours.

 As parents, you are legally allowed to have your child come to ALS during the school day once a week for one-on-one private sessions.
-In the rare event that your child's school has any an issues with that, they can contact us for more information through the number on our absent we give you.
+In the rare event that your child's school has any an issues with that, they can contact us for more information.

 Our teachers are trained in a variety of reading programs.
 So we have the ability to pick and choose the best strategies from from each program to create lessons that are best for your child.
-We use the Phonographix program when teaching phonics.
-Our instruction and methods are aligned with the science of reading which is backed by years of scientific research.
+We use the Phonographix program as our main program when teaching phonics.
+Our instruction and methods are aligned with the Science of Reading which is backed by years of scientific research.
 Many other popular phonics programs, commonly adopted by school districts and other providers, tend to use a multitude of rules and encourage blends and letter names.
 We find these methods to be a hurdle for struggling readers.
 We do things differently because we keep it simple, hands on, and most importantly, effective!